 6. Deactivate file transfer features

-Hackers who want to take advantage of the rising popularity (and need) of the video conference tools won’t hesitate to use meetings or chat rooms to upload compromised files.
-In order to avoid this, consider disabling the file transfer feature and use the e-mail, for instance, instead.
+Hackers who want to take advantage of the rising popularity (and need) of video conference tools won’t hesitate to use meetings or chat rooms to upload compromised files.
+In order to avoid this, consider disabling the file transfer feature and use e-mail, for instance, instead.

 7. Pay attention to phishing and other online scams

 Never access unknown links and never click on unknown attachments in unsolicited e-mails and be careful even if they seem legitimate.
 Phishing e-mails usually contain links or attachments designed to access sensitive personal information or install malware on your device.
 Joining an online meeting from an infected device may make you and other attendees vulnerable to security and privacy threats.
 You can make sure that your e-mail communication is secure by trying our Heimdal™ Email Fraud Prevention.
 This solution alerts you regarding fraud attempts, business e-mail compromise (BEC), and impersonation, having over 125 analysis vectors continuously monitoring your email communication.

 8. Ensure your home network security